mbmorrissey/cadalogger/README.md

 - SerialUPDI connector inserted between USB-serial converter module, and conected to GND, V and UPDI on cadalogger board

-For cadalogger lamb
-- Tools > Board > MegaCoreX > ATMega4808
-- Tools > Port > as appropriate for your USB-serial adapter
-- Tools > Bootloader > Optiboot (UART0 default pins)
-- Tools > Clock > Internal 4 MHz
-- Tools > Pinout > 32 pin standard
-- Tools > Reset pin > reset

-For cadalogger ram
 - Tools > Board > MegaCoreX > ATMega4809
 - Tools > Port > as appropriate for your USB-serial adapter
 - Tools > Bootloader > Optiboot (UART0 default pins)
 - Tools > Clock > Internal 4 MHz
-- Tools > Pinout > 48 pin standard
+- Tools > Pinout > 48 pin standard for a mini board and 40 pin standard for a mickey board
 - Tools > Reset pin > reset

 Once set up, selecte Tools > Burn Bootloader.
 A bootloader shoud be uploaded, and subsequent uploading of compiled sketches should be possible directly using a USB-serial